jirkamarsik/esa-wordseg/README.md

-Currently, the SP1 distributions are smoothed using additive smoothing, because Good-Turing wasn't suitable due to the sparsity of the frequency frequencies and otherwise the zero entropies break the entire algorithm.
+Currently, the SP1 distributions are smoothed using additive smoothing, because Good-Turing wasn't suitable due to the sparsity of the frequency frequencies and without smoothing the zero entropies break the entire algorithm.

 The approach is also riddled with the same issues which befall language modelling.
 For computing LRV, the gap goodness, we rely on